NextCenturyCorporation/neon-dash/README.md

 ## Deploy as Docker Image

-To build the Neon Dashboard as a Docker Image, see the [README in the docker folder](./docker/)
+To build the Neon Dashboard and run it as a Docker Image:

+        npm run-script build
+        docker-compose up

+Now you can view the Neon Dashboard at http://localhost:4100

 ## Apache 2 Open Source License